artemiscloud/activemq-artemis-operator/docs/getting-started/quick-start.md

 Users can use the activemqartemisaddress CRD to create and remove queues/address on a running broker pod.

+Having [a deployed broker pod](#deploying-the-broker) is necessary to apply the commands in this section.

-For example suppose you have deployed a broker pod like above, you can deploy an activemqartemisaddress resouce from the [examples dir](../../examples/address/address_queue.yaml):
+Assuming you have one already running, you can then deploy an activemqartemisaddress resource from the [examples dir](../../examples/address/address_queue.yaml):

 address-queue.yaml:
 ```$yaml